truenas/documentation/content/CORE/CORETutorials/Tasks/UsingResilverPriority.md

 ---
 title: "Using Resilver Priority"
-description: "Describes how to configure resliver priority tasks on TrueNAS CORE."
+description: "Describes how to configure resilver priority tasks on TrueNAS CORE."
 weight: 70
 tags:
 - zfs